alex-voodoo/audax-tracker/README.md

 Returned data:
 - `next_since` is value that the client should supply next time as the `since` parameter.
 The client should not parse or modify this value.
 - `updates` is a list of dictionaries where each dictionary describes the check-in event with the following fields:
+  - `checkin_time` is ISO-formatted time when a participant checked in at a control, or None if they quit from the ride there (got DNF status).
   - `frame_plate_number` identifies the participant
   - `control` identifies the control
-  - `checkin_time` is ISO-formatted time when the participant checked in at the control, or None if they quit from the ride there (got DNF status).

 Sample response: